VideoLLM Knows When to Speak: Enhancing Time-Sensitive Video Comprehension with Video-Text Duet Interaction Format: Related Works

 The advancement of large language models (LLMs) and visual encoders has led to numerous efforts on their integration, aiming to utilize the powerful understanding and generation abilities of existing LLMs for video-related tasks \cite{Li2023MVBenchAC,Liu2024STLLMLL,Li2024LLaVANeXTInterleaveTM,Li2024LLaVAOneVisionEV,Wang2024EfficientTE, ijcai2023p582}.
 These models exhibit a decent ability of video understanding such as captioning or summarizing \cite{ijcai2023p582}.
-However, their performance on time-sensitive tasks is still unsatisfactory, primarily due to two reasons: First, many models are trained on datasets in which video contents are relatively static with annotations not dense enough \cite{Zhang2024LLaVAVideo}.
-It thus constrains the model to discern the temporal differences across various parts of videos.
-Second, differing from image models that can easily capture word patch alignment~\cite{NEURIPS2022_wukong}, most VideoLLMs are not explicitly trained to distinguish differences between different clips in the same video.
+However, their performance on time-sensitive tasks is still unsatisfactory.